ashikslab/smartsh/README.md

 You can set the following additional environment variables which smartsh can make use of:

-OPENAI_MODEL_ID: The model to use: Supported models are "text-davinci-003", "gpt-3.5-turbo"
+`OPENAI_MODEL_ID`: The model to use: Supported models are "text-davinci-003", "gpt-3.5-turbo"
-    If the variable is not set, we use "gpt-3.5-turbo" by default SMARTSH_DEBUG : Will print additional debug info when running smartsh
+    If the variable is not set, we use "gpt-3.5-turbo" by default

+`SMARTSH_DEBUG` : Will print additional debug info when running smartsh